stolostron/hub-of-hubs-postgresql/README.md

 ## Use postgres as an operator in your Hub of hub cluster
 You can follow the [instructions](./pgo/README.md) to:
-- set up and expose the postgres as an service, to be consumed by ansible
+- set up a postgres
-- use this ansible to set up database schema, tables, and permissions, etc...
+- use this ansible to set up database schema, tables, and permissions, etc... on the postgres inside your Hoh cluster

 ## Initial setup